marcadam/TeeVee/README.md

 - User can search for a subject and the app will automatically create and autoplay a channel based on that subject
 - User can switch between 2 different modes on a channel: "discovery" or "in-depth"
 - User can edit/save the channel
-    a) for editing, user can choose among a couple of different sources (Youtube/Vimeo to start with)
-    b) for saving, the user would be able to easily view the list of channels he/she current has.
+    -- for editing, user can choose among a couple of different sources (Youtube/Vimeo to start with) -- for saving, the user would be able to easily view the list of channels he/she current has.
 When the app launches it will default to auto-playing the channel he/she was watching previously.
 This fits nicely with the goal of the app which makes consuming content interaction-free and requires as few touches as possible
 - User can share the channels with their friends or on social media

 Nice-to-haves:
-- User can filter content: prefer specific content producers from sources (like a particular Youtube user, for example).
-Or to blacklist certain topics/sources/producers.
+- User can filter content: prefer specific content producers / sources,  or to blacklist topics/sources/producers
 - User can see and watch their friends' public channels
 - User can see all of their 'likes'